vednig/x-api/README.md

 **Note: To run in production use WSGI or ASGI servers**

+# Features & Roadmap
+- Currently API returns only the required contents for particular person(a.k.a the author) in whole thread
+- Additional Requests can also be added, to provide compatibility with X official API upon request and usecase

 ## Debugging/Errors
 If you're facing error or issues during build open up an issue.